Logiqx/gps-details/docs/devices/garmin/chipsets/README.md

 - "All Systems + Multi-Band" will be the AG3335M (single-band is AG3335MN) or Synaptics SYN4778.
 - Likewise for SatIQ which is dependent on multi-band.

-The presence (or absence) of BeiDou and GZSS in the product specification does not tell us anything.
+The presence (or absence) of BeiDou and QZSS in the product specification does not tell us anything.
 All of the Airoha-based watches support BeiDou and QZSS, which can easily be confirmed by looking at the mode_change records in gps_event records within their FIT files.
 The omission of BeiDou and QZSS on Garmin product pages is simply an oversight.

 The vívoactive 5 and vívoactive 6 both support BeiDou and QZSS, despite it only being mentioned for the vívoactive 6.